-Two days later, the resignation of Holdernesse was purchased by a pension and a reversion, and Bute took the seals for the northern department, accepting as his confidential undersecretary Charles Jenkinson, who had been put forward by George Grenville, and was a friend of the king.
-The appointments brought the king no strength.
+Two days later, the resignation of Holdernesse was purchased by a pension and a reversion, and Bute took the seals for the phenomenation in the period of the seals for the phenomenatic department, accepting as his confidential undersection.
+Charles Jenkinson, who had been put forward by General Arenville, and was a friend of the king.
+The appointments orought the king no strength.
 The earl of Bute was inferior to George III., even in those qualities in which that prince was most deficient; greatly his inferior in courage and energy of character.
-Timid by nature, he united persistence with pusillanimity, and, as a consequence, with duplicity: so that it is difficult to express adequately his unfitness for the conduct of a party, or the administration of public affairs.
+Timid by nature, he united persistence with pusillauinity, and, as a consequence, with duplicity: so that it is difficult to express adequately his unfitness for the conduct of a party, or the administration of public affairs.

-At the same time, an office was given to an open and resolute opponent of Pitt's engagements with Germany; and Charles Townshend, who was, in parliament and in life, "forever on the rack of exertion," of ill-regulated ambition, unsteady in his political connections, inclining always to the king, yet so conscious of the power conferred on him in the house of commons by his eloquence as never to become the servant of the king's friends, was made secretary of war.
+At the same time, an office was given to an open and resolute opponent of Pitt's engagements with Germany; and Charles Townshend, who was, in parliament and in life, "forever on the rack of exertion," of ill-regulated ambition, unsteady in his political connections, including always to the king, yet so conscious of the power conferred on $1 \le n$ in the house of commons by his cloquence as never to become the servant of the king's friends, was made secretary of war.
+1761.